The Anglo-American Adventure

 One month after becoming president of the United States, Barack Obama made his first foreign trip as president, and met with Stephen Harper in Ottawa.

 1. Most US states still have the death penalty on their law books.
 Even California, one of the most liberal states, carries it out occasionally.
-Canada, on the other hand, abolished capital punishment in 1976, and treats proposals to bring it back like the plague.
+Canada, on the other hand, abolished capital punishment in 1976, and proposals to bring it back are rejected like the plague.

 2. Canada legalized medical marijuana for sick people in 2001, and began dispensing marijuana by prescription in July 2003.
 In both cases this was long before the same thing became legal anywhere in the United States.

 3. Same-sex marriage was legalized across Canada in 2005, ten years before the US Supreme Court did the same thing for the United States.
-Still, opinion polls have shown that a majority of the public in both countries is against it.
+In both countries, opinion polls showed that before legalization, a majority of the public was against it.

 4. A 2004 poll in Canada showed that only 22% of Canadians would have voted for George W. Bush in that year's presidential election.
 Compare that with the 50.73% of Americans who voted to re-elect Bush.
 Only in the chronically Democratic District of Columbia did Bush get less than 22% of the vote; even Massachusetts, the home state of his opponent, gave him 36%.